Know Your Crochet...How to start Crocheting, Part 3-The Starting Chain

 First and Foremost, the Slip Knot

-Making a slip knot is the No. 1 step in many crochet projects.
-A slip knot is a type of knot that you use to attach the yarn to the crochet hook so that you can begin making your chains.
-You begin by making your loop (pic 1), slip the hook underneath the yarn that is connected to your yarn ball and bring the end of your hook around so the yarn is wrapped around it (pic 2), pull the yarn through the loop on your hook (pic 3), it now looks like a loose knot and all you need to do is pull it tight so the loop is the same size as the shaft of your hook (pic 4).
-Until you start your chain you can keep adjusting the size of the knot by either pulling up on the loop or down on the strand of yarn attached to your yarn ball.
+Creating a slip knot is the first step in many crochet projects.
+A slip knot is used to attach the yarn to the crochet hook, allowing you to start making chains.
+Begin by forming a loop (pic 1), slide the hook under the yarn connected to the yarn ball, and bring the end of your hook around so the yarn wraps around it (pic 2).
+Pull the yarn through the loop on your hook (pic 3).
+It now resembles a loose knot, and you simply need to tighten it so the loop matches the size of your hook's shaft (pic 4).
+You can adjust the knot's size until you start your chain by pulling up on the loop or down on the yarn strand attached to the yarn ball.

 Coming in Second...

-In your dominant hand you will hold the hook and in your other hand you hold the working strand and how you hold your working strand determines how tight or loose your tension is.
-Tension determines how your stitches look.
-If you hold your yarn too tight your stitches will be small and tight, they can pull and pucker your project, and it makes it hard to crochet the next row, but if your tension is too loose your stitches will be too big, your piece will not hold shape, you can't get the correct measurements, and the overall appearance of the project can look sloppy.
+In your dominant hand, hold the hook, and in your other hand, hold the working strand.
+The way you hold your working strand affects the tightness or looseness of your tension.
+Tension influences the appearance of your stitches.
+If you hold the yarn too tightly, your stitches will be small and tight, which can cause your project to pull and pucker, making it difficult to crochet the next row.
+Conversely, if your tension is too loose, your stitches will be too large, your piece will not maintain its shape, the measurements will be incorrect, and the overall look of the project can appear sloppy.

-Tension is not a hard skill to learn, it's just a skill that takes practice and finding the best way to hold your yarn.
-In the above pic are 4 different styles of holding your working strand.
+Tension is not a difficult skill to learn; it just requires practice and finding the best way to hold your yarn.
+The image above shows four different methods of holding your working strand.
 I hold my yarn like the picture on the bottom row, left side, where the yarn is only wrapped around the pointer finger.
-Here's a couple of tricks I've learned.
-One, once my yarn is in position, DO NOT hold onto the yarn.
-Let your fingers be more of a guide to hold the strand steady while you crochet.
-Two, even after you've practiced your tension and it's still too tight or loose, use a different size of hook.
-If you're too tight, use one hook size bigger than recommended, and too loose do the opposite, use a hook size smaller.
+Here are a couple of tricks I've learned: First, once your yarn is in position, do not grip the yarn.
+Let your fingers act as a guide to keep the strand steady while you crochet.
+Second, if your tension remains too tight or loose after practice, try using a different hook size.
+If your tension is too tight, use a hook size larger than recommended; if too loose, use a hook size smaller.

 Last but not Least

-And finally the chain itself.
-Just like that worm or frog you dissected in school, we're going to dissect the anatomy of the chain.
+Lastly, let's examine the chain itself.
+Similar to dissecting a worm or frog in school, we'll explore the anatomy of the chain.

 Take a look at the pic in the middle, starting on the left you have your slip knot you just learned how to do and the yarn tail from making the slip knot.
 Then you have your front and back loops that make the shape of an 'V', the backside of the chain (back bump), your working loop that